NENO Logo

 Scripting

-Scripting is probably the most powerful (and also most dangerous) feature of NENO as it allows the programmatic manipulation of your knowledge graph, using the full flexibility of a JavaScript environment.
-Use with caution and be sure to backup your data beforehand.
+Scripting is probably the most powerful (and also most dangerous) feature of NENO, as it allows the programmatic manipulation of your knowledge graph using the full flexibility of a JavaScript environment.
+Use with caution and be sure to back up your data beforehand.

-The possibilities are endless but here are some example use cases:
+The possibilities are endless, but here are some example use cases:

-Creating a script
+Creating a standalone script

 Variables